What are instant payments?

 Multiple instant payment solutions may help achieve the objectives of competition, innovation and integration, but only if they each have a pan-European reach.
 To this end, solutions should either be developed at the pan-European level or, if developed at the national level, be mutually interoperable with other solutions.
 To avoid any fragmentation and increase competition, instant payment solutions should consist of the following layers:

-- clearing layer: arrangements for the clearing of transactions between payment service providers;
+• clearing layer: arrangements for the clearing of transactions between PSPs;

-- settlement layer: arrangements for settlement of transactions between payment service providers.
+• settlement layer: arrangements for settlement of transactions between PSPs.

-Besides the initiative pursued via the ERPB, the Eurosystem is working closely with the industry to ensure that the clearing and settlement layers can support SCT Inst.
-For example, it has defined a set of expectations for infrastructures offering clearing services for pan-European instant payments in euro and has implemented enhancements in TARGET2 to support the settlement of instant payments cleared by these infrastructures.
+The Eurosystem is working closely with the industry to ensure that the clearing and settlement layers can support SCT Inst.
+It has defined a set of expectations for infrastructures offering clearing services for pan-European instant payments in euro and has replaced TARGET2 with an enhanced system, T2, to support the settlement of instant payments cleared by these infrastructures.